mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

   cycles going through tons of Spring abstractions and dynamically generated proxies in order to reach your code.
 Maybe quicker to write code than in plain Java 7.

-Sure, I can sacrifice some of the runtime speed just fine, given that I'll receive something in return.
+Sure, I can sacrifice some runtime speed just fine, given that I'll receive something in return.
 For example, I would never do C++ now that I have JDK and GC.
 But sacrificing speed and gaining anti-pattern in return, that doesn't sound like a good business to me.